historic-trails/website/docs/sites/la-cueva-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
   caption="The inn and stables of La Cueva, built from adobe with metal tin roofs.
-Here travelers could rest themselves and water their horses [google](https://goo.gl/maps/L9xHUPzSBQR2)" image-url="la-cueva-stables-inn.jpg"
+Here travelers could rest themselves and water their horses. [source](https://goo.gl/maps/L9xHUPzSBQR2)" image-url="la-cueva-stables-inn.jpg"
 %}
 La Cueva was founded by Vicente Romero around 1851.
 The land was originally part of a Spanish land grant, and Romero purchased 33,000 acres of the Mora [Grant](https://en.wikipedia.org/wiki/Land_grants_in_New_Mexico) from several descendants who owned the property: Pedro Chacon, Miguel Mascarenas, Francisco Sandoval, Maria Dolores Romero, and Mareo Sandoval.
 These claimants held the largest portions of the grant sold to Vicente.[^NPS-Form] The name 'La Cueva' (translation: The Cave) has many possibile origins.
 Vicente had been a sheepherder, and legend has it that he utilized caves in the area to seek shelter when needed.
 This earned him the title of 'La Cueva' to which his property was then named.[^NPS-Form-2]  Others say the ranch was named La Cueva simply due to a nearby cave.[^ranchos1] The official reason for the naming convention may never be known.
 One thing was for certain: Vicente realized the potential of the land, the nearby [Mora River](https://en.wikipedia.org/wiki/Mora_River), and the need for grain on the Santa Fe Trail.